Contact: hi (at) gamermalaya.my

 Injustice 2, another game by Warner Bros that also had loot boxes, did it fine and I praised its implementation.
 But the one in Shadow Of War is just shameful.

 In conclusion, Shadow Of War is a by-the-book sequel offering more things to do.
 Yet its big new additions, the RPG progression, gear and loot boxes undermine the strongest point of the whole series: the Nemesis System.
-Having all these fleshed-out orcs with ton of personality being boiled down to just replaceable numbers undercuts a lot of its potential.
+Having all these fleshed-out orcs with a ton of personality being boiled down to just replaceable numbers undercuts a lot of its potential.
 The game is boring when it tries to do serious, linear missions because it’s the same thing you have already seen.
 The randomness of the Nemesis System encounters, both in missions and outside of it is where the game becomes really fun.

 I enjoyed the first 30 hours of the game, and it felt like a competent follow-up to Shadow Of Mordor up to the point.
 By the endgame, it all turned sour- becoming a pointless grind (which, oddly enough, goes well with the theme of the story).
 The approach to monetise the game via loot boxes is not only a bad design choice, but badly implemented as well.